 Provision of AI services requires active participation of, and cooperation between, the stakeholders in dairy production.
-This includes farmers, inseminators, AI centres and organizations involved in milk recording, collection and marketing.
+This includes farmers, inseminators, AI centres and organizations involved in milk recording, milk collection and dairy product marketing.
+Governments need to be proactive in supporting and organising the administration and infrastructure for AI.

-Genetic improvement depends on the accurate measurement of milk production in identified cows and the utilization of this data for bull selection.
+Genetic improvement depends on the accurate measurement of milk production in identified cows and the utilisation of this data for bull selection.
 Getting cows in calf requires good semen, good heat detection and good insemination technique.
 An adequate infrastructure needs to be in place and maintained.
 Telephone services or transport systems for messages from the farmer must be reliable.
 Inseminators should have reliable and fast means of transport.
 Motor vehicles or light motor bikes are recommended.
 Contingency plans are needed to continue to provide services when vehicles require repairs or when the inseminator is on holiday or is sick.

-In each country, the policies and practices for delivery of improved genetics and related services to farmers should be formulated in relation to: country situation (animal population, production milk and meat, etc.); environmental conditions and availability of resources for livestock production; and social and economic situation of farmers and people.
+In each country, the policies and practices for delivery of improved genetics and related services to farmers should be formulated in relation to the distribution of cattle population, types of production systems, environmental conditions, availability of resources for livestock production, and the social and economic situation of farmers and people.
 Governments should formulate appropriate breeding policies and provide guidelines to AI services and farmers on the choice of suitable breeds and, if importation of semen is done, on its genetic value.

 3.1.2.
-Co-operatives and farmer organizations
+Co-operatives, service committee and farmer organizations

-In many countries these organizations provide the best structure for the development of AI services.
+In many countries these organisations provide the best structure for the development of AI services.
 Co-operatives assist the farmers in a number of ways including reduction in the cost of AI and drugs and in the collection and marketing of the products (milk and meat).
 They should also provide information services and education programmes for members.